 This helps prevent hand strain when using a computer or laptop.
 If you need to increase the desk height for writing, you can use a book or desk extenders.

 If your elbows are not at the right angle, make adjustments by lowering the keyboard.
-Our experts suggest a sweeping curve of around 130 degrees to keep the desk height lower.
+I suggest a sweeping curve of around 130 degrees to keep the desk height lower.

 If you can’t adjust the desk height, invest in ergonomic chairs with adjustable legs or an under-desk bike to promote circulation.